-The NRC staff concludes that the licensee's implementation of seismic walkdown methodology meets the intent of the walkdown guidance.
-The staff concludes that, through the implementation of the walkdown guidance activities and, in accordance with plant processes and procedures, the licensee verified the plant configuration with the current seismic licensing basis; addressed degraded, nonconforming, or unanalyzed seismic conditions; and verified the adequacy of monitoring and maintenance programs for protective features.
-Furthermore, the staff notes that no immediate safety concerns were identified.
-The staff acknowledges that a supplemental letter will be provided 90 days after the end of RFO 21, which is scheduled for September 2014, addressing the remaining inaccessible items, consistent with the regulatory commitment.
-The staff reviewed the information provided and determined that sufficient information was provided to be responsive to Enclosure 3 of the 50.54(f) letter.
+The NRC staff concludes that the licensee's implementation of seismic walkdown methodology meets the intent of the walkdown guidance for WBN-1.
+The NRC staff concludes that, through the implementation of the walkdown guidance activities, and in accordance with plant processes and procedures, the licensee verified the plant configuration with the current seismic licensing basis; addressed degraded, nonconforming, or unanalyzed seismic conditions; and verified the adequacy of monitoring and maintenance programs for protective features.
+Furthermore, the NRC staff notes that no immediate safety concerns were identified.
+The NRC staff concludes that the licensee responded appropriately to Enclosure 3 of the 50.54(f) letter, dated March 12, 2012, for WBN-1.